NajmosSalahin/Obsidian_Uni/0-Noted/Economics.md

 <mark style="background: #ADCCFFA6;">Scarcity: Scarcity is the condition that exists when there is an insufficient quantity of resources to produce all the goods derived by people.</mark> We can say another way; scarcity derives from the combination of limited resources and unlimited wants.

-Opportunity cost:The opportunity cost of a particular action is the loss of next best alternative that is a sacrificed opportunity is called an opportunity cost.
+Opportunity cost: The opportunity cost of a particular action is the loss of next best alternative that is a sacrificed opportunity is called an opportunity cost.

-Production possibility curve:Production possibility curve is a curve representing the maximum possible output combinations of goods that can be produced with a fixed quantity of resources and current level of technology.
+Production possibility curve: Production possibility curve is a curve representing the maximum possible output combinations of goods that can be produced with a fixed quantity of resources and current level of technology.

 Production Possibility Curve (PPC) on a National Scale: